Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: EWS Datasets and Tasks

 \subsubsection{Sentiment Analysis}

-In the EWS datasets, both the current and future economic assessments are assigned five labels (from best to worst: ``\Ja{◎}'', ``\Ja{○}'', ``\Ja{□}'', ``\Ja{▲}'', ``\Ja{×}''), which are common to both the current and future surveys.
-Sentiment analysis is the task of selecting one of the five labels for the economic assessment based on the explanation text.
-We construct the sentiment analysis dataset using the explanations and the sentiments extracted from the EWS datasets of both current and future datasets.
-Table~\ref{tab:stats-sentiment} shows the statistics of the sentiment analysis.
-Although the label ``\Ja{□}'', which indicates neither good nor bad, is the most frequent, and the labels for good (``\Ja{◎}'') and bad (``\Ja{×}'') are particularly scarce, we do not alter the number of samples included in the dataset despite the imbalance.
+In the EWS datasets, both the current and future economic assessments are assigned five labels (from best to worst: ``\Ja{◎},'' ``\Ja{○},'' ``\Ja{□},'' ``\Ja{▲},'' and ``\Ja{×}''), which are common to both the current and future surveys.
+Sentiment analysis involves selecting one of five labels for economic assessment based on the explanation text.
+We develop a sentiment analysis dataset using explanations and sentiments extracted from the EWS datasets of both current and future datasets.
+Although label ``\Ja{□},'' which indicates neither good nor bad, is the most frequent, and the labels for good (``\Ja{◎}'') and bad (``\Ja{×}'') are particularly scarce, we do not alter the number of samples included in the dataset despite the imbalance to maintain data consistency.